Ruth-Nwawuzoh/Salary-Function-Assignment/README.md

-# Salary-Function-Assignment
-Module 2 Assignment: Salary Function
+# Module 2 Assignment: Salary Function

 ## Overview
 This project processes employee salary data using Python and R to perform data analysis and file handling tasks.
 The implementation includes importing data, searching for employee details, exporting data to CSV, zipping files, and unzipping files in R.